Internship CV Example

 Keep it brief

 Try to keep your CV as brief as possible, while still demonstrating your suitability for the role.
-If you can keep your CV to one side of A4 in a readable font size, this is ideal.
+If you can keep your CV length to one side of A4 in an easy-to-read font size, this is ideal.
 Keep your CV to a maximum of two sides of A4.
 If you want to provide greater detail, you can provide more in your cover letter.

 Use professional language